multiword/multiword.github.io/mwe2026/index.md

 The workshop invites  two types of submissions:
 - **Archival submissions** that present substantially original research in both long paper format (8 pages + references) and short paper format (4 pages + references)
-- **Non-archival submissions** of abstracts describing relevant research presented/published elsewhere which will not be included in the MWE proceedings.
+- **Non-archival submissions** of abstracts describing relevant research presented/published elsewhere which will not be included in the MWE proceedings (8 pages + references).

 -----